lailabernardon/Marvelop-dia/testCases/Cadastro/id UC2 - Email incorreto.md

     Given app is open

-    And user is on login page
+    And user is on register page

     When user enters <email> and <password> and <passwordConfirmation>